erewok/tokamak/README.md

 As a secondary goal, a minimal and highly experimental web framework is included an optional install in this library.

-The reasons for building and including this web framework are as follows:
+The reasons for including this web framework are as follows:

 - It provides a convenient way to test the [`AsgiRouter`](/routing) class, and
 - It allows the authors of this library to explore experimental ASGI-framework features, including request-cancellation, background task time-limits, and background task cancellation.